-You may have intended it as an innocent way to entertain the kids through the summer.
-But did you know that your trampoline could potentially get you into trouble with the law?
+For example, though you may have intended it as an innocent way to entertain the kids through the summer, did you know that your trampoline could potentially get you into trouble with the law?
 Depending on where it’s located, your bouncy backyard amusement could be a threat to your neighbours’ rights to privacy – a matter for the authorities.

 Lost the plot?!
 Small garden ideas to make the most of a tiny space